erlichg/clew/README.md

 ## Consumer
 The Consumer docker is an always on service.
 It listens to RabbitMQ and for each message received, it stores them in postgres DB.
 It also raises a simple web server (port 8000) with one api: /records/<id> which returns a list of medication periods for patient with this id.
+The api output is a dictionary with error and data keys.
+The error is null if no error or a string of the error encountered in calculation.
-The api output is a dictionary with medication name as keys and values is a list of tuples that represent a period (start, end).
+The data is a dict with medication name as keys and values is a list of tuples that represent a period (start, end).
 An open period (i.e. start without stop) is represented by (start, )

 ### How period calculation works